LGBTQ groups sue Arizona over HIV/AIDS instruction law

-PHOENIX — LGBTQ groups sued Arizona Thursday asking a federal judge to strike down a state law prohibiting HIV and AIDS instruction that "promotes a homosexual lifestyle."
+PHOENIX — LGBTQ groups asked a federal judge in a lawsuit filed Thursday to strike down an Arizona law prohibiting HIV and AIDS instruction that "promotes a homosexual lifestyle."

 The lawsuit, filed on behalf of Equality Arizona, alleges the 1991 law constitutes unconstitutional discrimination and restricts educational opportunity for LGBTQ students.
 It says it enshrines in state law that LGBTQ students can only be discussed in a negative light and communicates to students and teachers "that there is something so undesirable, shameful, or controversial about 'homosexuality' that any positive portrayals of LGBTQ people or same-sex relationships must be explicitly barred."